jennifermulroy/14-Deep-Learning-crypto/README.md

 2. [Build and train the custom LSTM model](Build-and-train-the-custom-LSTM-model)
 3. [Evaluate the performance of the model](Evaluate-the-performance-of-the-model)

-## Preparing the data for training and testing
+## Prepare the data for training and testing

 Libraries `numpy` and `tensorflow` were first imported; `Tensorflow` is a computational framework for building machine learning models.